anthonyrozmajzl/anthonyrozmajzl.com/content/post/Death by Graph: There is Nowhere for the Covidians To Run.md

 - The UN [estimates](https://www.washingtonpost.com/world/national-security/un-pandemic-could-push-tens-of-millions-into-chronic-hunger/2020/07/13/0733e34e-c51e-11ea-a825-8722004e4150_story.html) that as many as 130 million people will be at risk of starvation thanks to the lockdown's disruption of global food supply chains
 - A CDC report [found](https://thehill.com/policy/healthcare/525797-cdc-pediatric-visits-to-emergency-rooms-for-mental-health-problems?amp&__twitter_impression=true) a 31% increase in mental health-related emergency room visits for children between the ages of 12 and 17 compared to 2019 from March to October.

-Many more consequences like these can be found at [Collateral Global](https://collateralglobal.org) and [thepriceofpanic.com](http://thepriceofpanic.com), neatly organized by physical, mental, and social health.
-Quite clearly the lockdowns have done far more harm than good.
-To point out the above facts, however, is not "trusting the Science<sup>TM</sup>."
-To defy or even question lockdown orders is tantamount to murder in the eyes of the Church of Saint Fauci.
-If you want to examine further just how much damage the lockdowns are causing
+Quite clearly the lockdowns are doing far more harm than good.
+To point out these grim realities, however, is blaspheming not only the Science<sup>TM</sup> but his holiness Dr. Anthony Fauci!
+To defy or even question lockdown orders is tantamount to murder in the eyes of the Covidians.
+If you are curious to read more about the physical, mental, and social health consequences of locking down, head over to [Collateral Global](https://collateralglobal.org) and [thepriceofpanic.com](http://thepriceofpanic.com).
+It will become very clear that lockdowns do *not* save lives.

 ## “Wear the damn mask.”